Mathesh099/Mathesh099/README.md

 <p align='center'>
   22 year old♋, living in India🏡.
 Currently focused🎯 on working and upskilling myself in data engineering concepts🌱.<br>
   I started my journey🚗 with sql and data visualization tools like Qlik, MS-power-BI, Tableau.
-I really enjoyed working on buissnes intelligence tools and analytics❤️.
-And after gaining some experience in data visualization and narratives📖, entered into big data technology⚡.
-As working in data engineer domain💻, had an intresting and challenging tasks and works on python and pyspark.<br><br>
+I really enjoyed working on buissnes intelligence tools and analytics.
+And after gaining some experience in data visualization and narratives, entered into big data technology.
+As working in data engineer domain, had an intresting and challenging tasks and works on python and pyspark.<br><br>
-  Now I'm stepping my foot🚶‍♂️ in informatica power center tool and pl/sql concepts😊.
+  Now I'm learning informatica power center tool and pl/sql concepts😊.
 Other than DATA field I'm intrested in frontend web development and programming languages like java and c-sharp.
   <br><br>
-  Apart from technical💻, I love💖 music🎧, flute🎼, anime-naruto fan🐱‍👤, manga📓, volleyball🏐.
+  Apart from technical💻, I love💖 music, flute, anime(naruto fan), manga, volleyball.
 Always open to connect🤝, feel free to reach out to me.
 Happy to have a conversation💖🥰

 </p>